brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 ## Class `MonolithicQuantumComputer`

-The concrete derived class `MonolithicQuantumComputer` models a monolithic (i.e. non-distributed) quantum computer.
+The class `MonolithicQuantumComputer` models a monolithic (i.e. non-distributed) quantum computer.

 Under the hood, the implementation of `MonolithicQuantumComputer` does a simple one-to-one mapping of logical qubits to underlying concrete qubits.